 But anyone who was in employment before February 2020 but whose earnings have reduced in the period since February can still have their PUP payment rate set by reference to their earlier, higher, earnings.

-This change will mean about 30,000 claimants will get an increase to their PUP from November 17th.
+This change resulted in about 30,000 claimants will getting an increase to their PUP from November 17th.
 See the table above for the rates .

 Self Employed Earnings